fsoares22/Time-Series-Analysis/README.md

 I recommend keeping the CSV files in the "data" folder so the application can be easily replicated.

-The link to the app is https://filipe-soares.shinyapps.io/Lab3/
+The link to the app is https://filipe-soares.shinyapps.io/Lab3/ It may take a moment to load the plots initially but once the app has completely loaded the plots will appear as each company is selected from the dropdowns.

 Enjoy!